I. What is Homage?

 Season 1 Episode 20 of That ‘70s Show pays homage to Star Wars by featuring an episode about the first time it came out in theaters.
 Throughout the episode, the writers make references to the original film and recreate some of its elements, like the famous opening credits:

-In this clip, in addition to recreating the opening sequence, they also show the gang intently watching the film in theaters.
+In this episode, in addition to recreating the opening sequence, they also show the gang intently watching the film in theaters.
 Each is a way of paying homage to the film; both through using something from Star Wars itself and by also trying to capture the thrill of seeing the movie for the first time.

 VI.
 Related Terms